 WHY IS "SOMETHING TO CROW ABOUT" HELD IN JAN/FEB?

 Jan-Feb is when tens of thousands of Crows are roosting in the Lancaster PA area.
 Crows are everywhere, and bring an otherwise bleak landscape to life with an artist and comedic flourish.
 It seemed like the best time to host the crow events and activities.
 By March, the crows migrate north.

 (artwork- Paige Baxter)

 WHO IS LANCASTER CROW COALITION?

-They are our lead Crow-education partner.
+They are our Crow-education partner.
 The Lancaster Crow Coalition knows crows!
 They've been educating the public and helping the city address crow issues for years.
 Their use of humane techniques to move the crows to areas where they don't bother people is working.
 The mayor is a big fan of their efforts.
 And their methods have been employed by other cities.
 They are the crow whisperers of Lancaster, and we're thrilled to have them be part of our activities.
 The group is presenting several crow programs for Something To Crow About 2017.

 CAN CROWS CAUSE HEALTH ISSUES?